 Rebalancing is the most powerful tool in the passive investor’s arsenal because it eliminates the need for emotional decisions, it keeps you in control of your portfolio, and it mechanically forces you to buy at lower prices and sell at higher prices.
 It’s beautiful.
 And it’s boring.

 But you know what?
 Your investing should be boring.
 Your life should be exciting.
 Your investing should be a stress-free way to build and maintain your wealth, so that you can focus on what really matters.

 When you combine indexing with rebalancing, you are now completely in control of your portfolio, not some screwball Wall Street expert.

 But maybe now it’s time to back up for a second, and just talk about the basics of investing.
 Everyone who reads this is coming from a different level of background knowledge, so now might be a good time to explain mutual funds, stocks, bonds, risk and return.

-NUMBER TWO: Stocks, bonds and mutual funds
+Part 2: Stocks, bonds and mutual funds

 A stock is a piece of a company.
 If you own one share of Microsoft stock, then you own some very small percentage of the company Microsoft.
 If you bought all the Microsoft stock in the world, you’d own the company.
 Since you are a part owner of the company, you are entitled to dividends, your share of the company’s profits.
 And like any owner, you hope the company will increase in value over time so that, when you sell, you sell at a gain.